 - Have full Medicaid coverage

-- Get help from your state Medicaid program paying your Part B premiums (in a Medicare Savings Programs)
+- Get help from your state Medicaid program paying your Part B premiums (from a Medicare Savings Program)

 - Get Supplemental Security Income (SSI) benefits

-Even if you automatically qualify this year, you may not qualify for Extra Help next year if changes in your income or resources cause you no longer to qualify for one of the programs listed above.
+Even if you automatically qualify this year, you may not qualify for Extra Help next year.
+Changes in your income or resources may cause you no longer to qualify for one of the programs listed above.
 You’ll get a notice (on grey paper) by the end of September if you no longer automatically qualify.
 Even if you get this notice, you may still qualify, but you need to apply to find out.

-- If your copayment amounts change for 2013, you'll get a notice (on orange paper) in the mail in early October with the new amounts.
+- If your copayment amounts change next year, you'll get a notice (on orange paper) in the mail in early October with the new amounts.

-- If you don't get a notice from Medicare, you'll get the same level of Extra Help that you got for last year.
+- If you don't get a notice from Medicare, you'll get the same level of Extra Help that you got for this year.